Dental material: Types

-It has the strongest compressive and tensile strength out of all the linings, thus it can withstand amalgam condensation in high stress bearing areas such as class II cavities.
-GI is used as a lining material as it is very compatible with most restorative materials, insulates thermally and electrically and adheres to enamel and dentine.
-Lining GI contains glass of smaller particle sizes in comparison to its adhesive restorative mix to allow formation of a thinner film.
-Some variations are also radiopaque which makes it good for X ray cavity detection.
+Glass ionomer (GI) has the strongest compressive and tensile strength of all linings, so it can withstand amalgam condensation in high stress bearing areas such as class II cavities.
+GI is used as a lining material as it is very compatible with most restorative materials, insulates thermally and electrically, and adheres to enamel and dentine.
+GI lining contains glass of smaller particle sizes compared to its adhesive restorative mix, to allow formation of a thinner film.
+Some variations are also radiopaque, making them good for X-ray cavity detection.
 In addition, GI is bacteriostatic due to its fluoride release from un-reacted glass cores.

 GIs are usually used as a lining material for composite resins or as luting agents for orthodontic bands.

 The reaction is an acid-base reaction between calcium-aluminum-silicate glass powder and polyacrylic acid.
 They come in a powder and liquid which are mixed on a pad or in capsules which are for single usage.
-The resin-modified GIs contain a photo-initiator usually camphorquinone and an amide, and are light cured with a LED light curing unit.
+Resin-modified GIs contain a photoinitiator (usually camphorquinone) and an amide, and are light cured with a LED light curing unit.
 Setting takes place by a combination of acid-base reaction and chemically activated polymerization.